wycks/WP-Simple-Admin-Notes/readme.txt

 === Plugin Name ===
 Contributors: wycks
 Donate link: http://wordpressfoundation.org
-Tags: notes, admin notes, notepad, client notes, notes, help, Requires at least: 3.5
+Tags: notes, admin notes, notepad, client notes, notes, help Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 3.6.1
-Stable tag: 3.6
+Stable tag: 1.3.0

-Adds a simple "Notes" section to the admin menu for adding....notes
+Adds a simple "Notes" section to the admin menu or posts

 == Description ==

 Like a built in notepad, leave notes for clients or yourself in the WordPress admin.
-Attach notes to above or below the editor of a post (or page or custom post type) and also has a default "Notes" section available from the admin menu.
+Attach notes to above or below the editor of a post (or page or custom post type) and also has a default "Notes" section available from the admin menu which you can hide or show.

 Features :